RobotLAB: References

+RobotLAB is the only franchised robotics integrator in the United States and operates over 30 locations nationwide.
+The company is recognized for proprietary multi-robot systems—such as ServeSwift and Robot‑On‑Call—that automate delivery and bussing processes in restaurants and hospitality environments, and for full integration of humanoid robots like Pepper, and NAO including custom programming, training, and support.

 RobotLAB is a Google partner and powers Google Expeditions.

 Overview

 In addition to distributing SoftBank’s Pepper, Nao, and Whiz robots, which can be used as personal assistants and educational tools, RobotLAB also provides educational robots designed for use in K-12 and other classrooms.
 Their robots are programmed to help instructors teach subjects such as STEM.

 In 2020, Google announced their discontinuation of their virtual field trips app Google Expeditions.
 RobotLAB, as Google's partner for Expeditions, created a substitute in partnership with Avantis.
 The Google Expeditions alternative was named VR Expeditions 2.0.
 RobotLAB also provides robots for assistance for use in retail, medical and other types of businesses.

+RobotLAB provides hotel robots capable of delivering items to guests, sanitizing rooms, and handling luggage, with LG Electronics serving as the managing entity of its commercial deployment in North America.